vishvAsa/sanskrit/vyAkaraNam/whitney/22_Chapter_XVIII_FORMATION_OF_COMPOUND_STEMS.md

 a\.
 Thus, with the negative `a` or `an` (by far the most common case):
 `ákṛta, ádabdha, áriṣṭa, ánādhṛṣṭa, áparājita, ásaṁkhyāta, ánabhyārūḍha, áparimitasamṛddha`;
-— with `su, sújāta, súhuta, súsaṁçita, svàraṁkṛta`; — with `dus, dúçcarita, dúrdhita` and `dúrhita, dúḥçṛta`; — with other adverbial words,
+— with `su, sújāta, súhuta, súsaṁśita, svàraṁkṛta`; — with `dus, dúścarita, dúrdhita` and `dúrhita, dúḥśṛta`; — with other adverbial words,
-`dáṅsujūta, návajata, sánaçruta, svayáṁkṛta, trípratiṣṭhita`: `áraṁkṛta` and `kakajā́kṛta` are rather participles of a compound conjugation.
+`dáṅsujūta, návajata, sánaśruta, svayáṁkṛta, trípratiṣṭhita`: `áraṁkṛta` and `kakajā́kṛta` are rather participles of a compound conjugation.

 b\.
-Exceptions in regard to accent are: with `a` or `an`, `anāçastá, apraçastá`, and, with the accent of the participle retracted to the root, `amṛ́ta, adṛ́ṣṭa, acítta, ayúta` *myriad*, `atū́rta` (beside `átūrta`), `asū́rta` (? beside `sū́rta`); — with `su` (nearly half as numerous as the regular cases),
+Exceptions in regard to accent are: with `a` or `an`, `anāśastá, apraśastá`, and, with the accent of the participle retracted to the root, `amṛ́ta, adṛ́ṣṭa, acítta, ayúta` *myriad*, `atū́rta` (beside `átūrta`), `asū́rta` (? beside `sū́rta`); — with `su` (nearly half as numerous as the regular cases),
-`subhūtá, sūktá, supraçastá, svā́kta, sukṛtá` and `sujātá` (beside `súkṛta` and `sújāta`), and a few others; with `dus` (quite as numerous as the regular cases), `duritá` (also `dúrita`), `duruktá, duṣkṛtá` (also `dúṣkṛta`), `durbhūtá`; with `sa, sajātá`; with other adverbs, `amotá, ariṣṭutá, tuvijātá, prācīnopavītá, tadānīṁdugdhá, prātardugdhá`, etc., and the compounds with
+`subhūtá, sūktá, supraśastá, svā́kta, sukṛtá` and `sujātá` (beside `súkṛta` and `sújāta`), and a few others; with `dus` (quite as numerous as the regular cases), `duritá` (also `dúrita`), `duruktá, duṣkṛtá` (also `dúṣkṛta`), `durbhūtá`; with `sa, sajātá`; with other adverbs, `amotá, ariṣṭutá, tuvijātá, prācīnopavītá, tadānīṁdugdhá, prātardugdhá`, etc., and the compounds with
-`puru, purujātá, puruprajātá, purupraçastá, puruṣṭutá`, etc., and with `svayam, svayaṁkṛtá` etc. The proper name `aṣāḍhá` stands beside `áṣāḍha`; and AV. has `abhinná` for RV. `ábhinna`.
+`puru, purujātá, puruprajātá, purupraśastá, puruṣṭutá`, etc., and with `svayam, svayaṁkṛtá` etc. The proper name `aṣāḍhá` stands beside `áṣāḍha`; and AV. has `abhinná` for RV. `ábhinna`.